MarcosAllysson/full-stack-angular-aspnet-contact-scheduler/README.md

-# 📞 Sistema de Agendamento Telefônico
+# 📞 Phone Scheduling System

-Este projeto é um sistema de agendamento telefônico full-stack desenvolvido com **Angular** no frontend e **ASP.NET Core** no backend.
-Ele possui funcionalidades de gerenciamento de contatos e autenticação.
+This project is a full-stack phone scheduling system built with Angular on the frontend and ASP.NET Core on the backend.
+It includes features for contact management and authentication.

-## 🚀 Tecnologias Utilizadas
+## 🚀 Technologies Used

 - **Frontend:** Angular + PrimeNG
 - **Backend:** ASP.NET Core + Identity + JWT
-- **Banco de Dados:** PostgreSQL (ou In-Memory Database para ambiente de teste)
+- **DataBase:** PostgreSQL (or In-Memory Database for testing environment)
 - **Autenticação:** Identity + JWT
-- **Deploy:** Frontend no GitHub Pages, API em Free ASP.NET Hosting

-## 🛠️ Como Rodar a Aplicação
+## 🛠️ How to Run the Application

 ## Docker